My Homepage

 While the traditional rosquillas recipe is widely loved, regional variations have emerged throughout Spain.
 Here are a few notable variations:

-1. Rosquillas de Santa Clara: Originating from the city of Moguer, these rosquillas are made with almonds, cinnamon, and lemon zest, giving them a unique flavor profile.
+1. Rosquillas de Santa Clara: Originating from Moguer, these rosquillas are made with almonds, cinnamon, and lemon zest, giving them a unique flavor profile.

-2. Rosquillas de San Isidro: Hailing from Madrid, these rosquillas are often made with anise liqueur, creating a distinct taste.
+2. Rosquillas de San Isidro: These rosquillas, hailing from Madrid, are often made with anise liqueur, creating a distinct taste.
 They are typically glazed with a sugar coating.

 Tips and Tricks for Perfect Spanish Rosquillas Every Time